-As a kid, I used to go camping in Zuid-Limburg, which is the south of Limburg, every year.
+As a kid, I used to go camping and visit Zuid-Limburg, which is the south of Limburg, every year.
 I just got a new car, and thought, why not drive to Limburg and go camping again?
 Well, minor detail, I didn’t have any camping gear at home.
-This is why we ended up in so called “trekkershutten”, little huts that are essentially made for hut-to-hut trekking.
+This is why we ended up in so-called “trekkershutten”, little huts that are essentially made for hut-to-hut trekking.

-From Friday evening to Sunday evening, we’ve spent time to discover Zuid-Limburg and these are my 10 main tips!
+From Friday evening to Sunday evening, we’ve spent time discovering Zuid-Limburg and these are my 10 main tips!

-I really liked the experience.
-You don’t have to set up a tent, bring loads of stuff with you, but still you have the nice and cosy camping experience.
+I liked the experience.
+You don’t have to set up a tent or bring loads of stuff with you, but still, you have a nice and cosy camping experience.
 We stayed at Hoeve de Gastmolen and Camping de Bron.
 Are you looking for more places to stay?
 Browse around here!

 I am a huge craft beer fan, so a visit to “Gulpener Brouwlokaal” was part of the planning.
 Both the beers and the venue did surely not disappoint.

-In Aon’t Bat you will find a great river side restaurant that will reward you with perfect sunset views.
-Careful, it can be busy in the summer months.
+In Aon’t Bat you will find a great river-side restaurant that will reward you with perfect sunset views. it can become very busy in the summer months.
 They also serve a great brunch!

 Zuid-Limburg is in the Netherlands famous for its pies.
-Go for a coffee combined with a piece of pie, my personal favorite would be a cherry pie.
-Combine it with a visit to Valkenburg, where you can visit the historical marl caves.
+Go for a coffee combined with a piece of pie, my personal favourite would be a cherry pie.
+Combine it with a visit to Valkenburg, where you can visit the historical Marl caves.
 Even better, go laser gaming in the caves.

-Maastricht is the biggest city in the area and a really nice one too and is definitely worth a stop during your visit to Zuid-Limburg!
+Maastricht is the biggest city in the area and a nice one too and is definitely worth a stop during your visit to Zuid-Limburg!